 The latching and non-latching functionality of the module cannot be used at the same time.
-The selection switch can only change the module's switching state to either monostable or bistable.
-Input signal for switching the circuit should only be D.C.
+The selection switch can only change the module's switching state to either Some applications of the SPST to DPDT Switching monostable or bistable.
+Input signal for switching the Conversion Module are as follows: circuit should only be D.C.
 A D.C clock pulse with less frequency can be given at the input terminal to switch the attached relays in a sequence.
-More frequency of the input D.C signal for switching may lead to failure of the circuit.
+More frequency of the input • D.C signal for switching may lead to failure of the circuit.